harshkasyap/harshkasyap.github.io/index.md

   <!-- Intro -->
   <p style="margin-top: 1rem;"><strong>Assistant Professor</strong><br>Department of Computer Science and Engineering<br>IIT (BHU) Varanasi, India</p>
-  <p><strong>My research focuses on trustworthy and privacy-preserving machine learning, including privacy enhancing technologies (PETs) such as federated learning, homomorphic encryption, and secure multi-party computation.
+  <p style="color:olive;"><strong>My research focuses on trustworthy and privacy-preserving machine learning, including privacy enhancing technologies (PETs) such as federated learning, homomorphic encryption, and secure multi-party computation.
 Earlier, I worked as a research associate at the Alan Turing Institute, London, and University of Warwick, UK, in collaboration with HSBC, Bank of Italy, and Bill & Melinda Gates Foundation.
 Prior to that, I obtained my Ph.D. from IIT Patna in 2023.</strong></p>

-  <p><strong>More - I'm someone who's always been curious about the world - how things work, why people do what they do, and how we can make sense of it all.
+  <p style="color:blue;"><strong>More - I'm someone who's always been curious about the world - how things work, why people do what they do, and how we can make sense of it all.
 I enjoy thinking, learning new things, and creating systems that (hopefully) make life a little better.</strong></p>

   <!-- Quote Widget -->
   <div style="margin-top: 2rem;">